Fukimodoshi/Fukimodoshi/README.md

-- 👋 Hi, I’m @Fuki Modoshi
+- 👋 Hi, I’m @Fuki Modoshi (I'm not japanese or similar, just like how it sounds).
-- 👀 I’m interested in learn more about the application of Python to Economist and related issues
+- 👀 I’m interested in learn more about the application of Python in Economics and related issues.
-- 🌱 I’m currently learning data science with Python ( I know is suitable R, but I prefere it)
+- 🌱 I’m currently learning data science with Python ( I know is suitable R, but I prefere it).
-- :) I Accept recommendations about how to develop data science career to economist
+- :) I Accept recommendations about how to develop data science career for Economist.